apache/flink/docs/dev/table/sql/create.md

 If the function already exists, nothing happens.

-**LANGUAGE JAVA\|SCALA**
+**LANGUAGE JAVA\|SCALA\|PYTHON**

 Language tag to instruct Flink runtime how to execute the function.
-Currently only JAVA and SCALA are supported, the default language for a function is JAVA.
+Currently only JAVA, SCALA and PYTHON are supported, the default language for a function is JAVA.